taotliu/mMPA/README.md

 ## Example

+### Estimate the average number of assays required by mMPA

 The following R code example demonstrates the use of the `mMPA` package.

 Let us assume that blood samples of `n = 300` individuals are collected for HIV viral load (VL) testing.
 We simulate the results of VL tests using a Gamma (shape = 2.8, scale = 150) distribution, and generate the corresponding risk scores by adding a uniform random noise to the percentile of VL.
 The resulting VL has a median of `392` and an inter-quantile from `224` to `565`, and the resulting risk score has a Spearman’s correlation of `0.69` with the VL.